 The brain injury attorneys at Ganong Law are experienced with the medicine and the law of brain injury cases.
-We have the medical expertise to explain how your brain injuries effected your life and the legal expertise to demonstrate the damages you and your family suffered.
+We have the medical expertise to explain how your brain injuries affected your life and the legal expertise to demonstrate the damages you and your family suffered.

 If you are a head injury or brain injury victim, you may be facing significant work and lifestyle changes.
 You might need cognitive rehabilitation or another form of therapy.

 A Ganong Law brain injury attorney will consult with health and life care specialists, vocational experts, economists, and other technical experts to determine what your traumatic brain injury has cost you – and how you deserve to be compensated.

 Your brain injury attorney will speak with your friends, family members, co-workers, and other acquaintances to put together an accurate picture of your life before your severe brain injury – and after the head injury.

 The brain injury attorneys at the Ganong Law offer you a free, no-obligation consultation.
 After we hear your story, we will be able to tell you what legal options may be available to you.